Armored Heart: L'Odeur de l'Amour

 “You’ll forgive me if I assume I won’t like your being here, then,” he grumbled.
 “Has that bastard Vattens sent you to take more of us?
 Some obligatory tithe we didn’t pay on the way out?”

-“Oh, no,” Mischief assured him.
+“Oh, no,” Mischief assured them.
 “I’m not here to take anything from you, or your wife.
 May I come inside?”

 The woman turned, gave them a forced smile, and nodded at their rickety looking table, gesturing them to sit.

 “I understand,” Mischief solemnly said.
-“I… wish I were here to tell you some of it was false, but I’m afraid I only have consolations to offer you.”
+“I… wish I were here to tell you some of it were false, but I’m afraid I only have consolations to offer you.”

 “Consolations?"
 Asked Batal, as he and Mischief both sat down.